markusunger/rogue/README.md

 ### Overview

 You control the `@` symbol.
 On each floor, enemies (varying red symbols) wait and must be defeated.
-To climb down to another floor, move to the exit stairs (`¬`).
+To climb down to another floor, defeat all enemies and move to the exit stairs (`¬`).
 After you successfully passed floor 10, you win the game.
 If you die, you have to start over.

 ### Instructions